Key takeaways

 The bottom line

 ServiceM8, Jobber, and Tradify are excellent tools that solve real problems.
 If you are not using one, you probably should be.
-But they were never designed to answer your phone, follow up your leads, collect your reviews, or nurture your pipeline.
-Expecting them to replace full business automation is like expecting your ute to also be your office — it can carry your tools, but it cannot run your business.
+But job management and lead generation are two different jobs, and a tool built for the first will only ever do so much of the second.
+Expecting one system to cover both is like expecting your ute to also be your office, it can carry your tools, but it cannot run your business.

 Founder, LUNA Systems · Registered Nurse (AHPRA: NMW0002113429)